 If you think a child is in immediate danger because of abuse or neglect, call 911.

 Call the Childhelp National Child Abuse Hotline at 1-800-4-A-CHILD (1-800-422-4453).
 Crisis counselors are available 24 hours a day, 7 days a week.
-Interpreters are available to help in 170 languages.
-The counselor on the phone can help you figure out what steps to take next.
+Interpreters are available to help in more than 170 languages.
+The counselor on the phone can help you determine what steps to take next.
 All calls are anonymous and confidential.

 Counseling and support groups are available for children and for abusive parents who want to get help.

 The long-term outcome depends on: